mph-/lcapy/doc/circuits.rst

 -----------

 The simplest special case is for a DC independent source.
-DC is an idealised concept---it impossible to generate---but is a good enough approximation for very slowly changing sources.
+DC is an idealised concept---it impossible to generate---but is a good approximation for very slowly changing sources.
 With a DC independent source the dependent sources are also DC and thus no voltages or currents change.
 Thus capacitors can be replaced with open-circuits and inductors can be replaced with short-circuits.

-Currently, Lcapy does not perform DC analysis although this can achieved to some extent by using Lcapy to convert a circuit to a DC model.
-Alternatively, a Laplace analysis can be performed provided the initial conditions are specified to avoid a transient response at :math:`t=0`.
+Lcapy performs a DC analysis if all the independent sources are DC and no reactive component (L or C) has an initial condition explicitly specified.
+The latter constraint may be relaxed one day if the initial condition can be proven not to create a transient.
+A DC problem when the `is_dc` attribute is True.
+For example:

+   >>> (Vdc(10) + C(1)).is_dc
+   True
+   >>> (Vdc(10) + C(1, 0)).is_dc
+   False

+The second example returns False since the capacitor has an explicit initial condition.
+In this case it is solved as an initial value problem using Laplce analysis:

+   >>> (Vdc(10) + C(1, 0)).is_ivp
+   True

 AC analysis
 -----------

-With an AC source, phasor analysis can be performed.
-Here the circuit components are converted to an impedance dependent on the frequency of the source.
-Currently, Lcapy does not perform AC analysis although this can achieved to some extent by using Lcapy to convert a circuit to an AC model.
-Alternatively, a Laplace analysis can be performed with :math:`s` replaced by :math:`\mathrm{j} \omega` assuming that the initial conditions are specified to avoid a transient response at :math:`t=0`.
+AC, like DC, is an idealised concept.
+It allows circuits to be analysed using phasors and impedances.
+The use of impedances avoids solving integro-differential equations in the time domain.

+Lcapy performs AC analysis if all the independent sources are AC (and of the same frequency) and no reactive component (L or C) has an initial condition explicitly specified.
+An AC problem when the `is_ac` attribute is True.
+For example:

+   >>> (Vac(10) + C(1)).is_ac
+   True
+   >>> (Vac(10) + C(1, 0)).is_ac
+   False

 Laplace analysis